cloudnative-pg/cloudnative-pg.github.io/content/blog/migrations-with-atlas-and-cloudnativepg/index.md

 cluster-example-app                    kubernetes.io/basic-auth   9      18h
 ```

-You can inspect the contents of the secret running `kubectl get secrets cluster-example-app -o yaml`,
+You can inspect the contents of the secret running
+`kubectl get secrets cluster-example-app -o yaml`,
 and you will find that it contains a key called `password`, holding of course
 the password for the `app` user (base64 encoded).
 In addition to the `cluster-example-app` Secret, the CloudNativePG operator
 creates Services for Postgres.
 In particular, we will want to use the ReadWrite
-service called `cluster-example-rw` for the migrations.
+service, called `cluster-example-rw`, for the migrations.

 We're going to use the [`credentials` object](https://atlasgo.io/integrations/kubernetes/declarative#credentials-object)
 from the AtlasSchema CRD to reference